 Talking to ourselves harshly comes quite naturally, yet it seems ‘weird’ to deliberately talk to ourselves in a positive way.

-Have you ever wondered how we can create a world in which people judge and criticise each other less?
+Have you ever wondered how we can create a world in which people judge and criticize each other less?
 How do we move closer to a world in which we all allow one another to be human?

 That’s a tall order right?
 But could we at least see a starting point?
 How would we start taking a step in the right direction?
 Swami Vivekananda has some great advice for us on the first step – we start by each taking a good look at ourselves, and learning to love the human in the mirror a little more every day.